Connect with others who understand.

 • Oropharyngeal — Oropharynx (the part of the throat located at the back of the mouth, including the soft palate, base of the tongue, and tonsils)

 The incidence (number of new cases) of liver and lung cancers is also higher in people with HIV.
-Increased liver cancer is related to the high rates of hepatitis B and C leading to cirrhosis of the liver.
 The increased rate of lung cancers is largely explained by high rates of cigarette smoking.

 4. Age-Related Comorbidities